smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 - **NBRLOOPS**: 1 to 99999
   - The number of times to check the value of the Dynamic Variable, before each wait period, before the command will report 'FAIL' if the specified values are not found.
 - **WAITVARNAM**: "WAITDYNVAR" or instance-qualified version of this or other variable name.
   - Starting with Agent version 21.1, the previously pre-defined variable name of "WAITDYNVAR" is now replaced by a user-specified variable name.
 This is the critical Dynamic Variable that must first be checked for a value of "PASS" or "FAIL", to determine if the specified VALUE(S) were found, or not found, or a program error occurred.
-Adding this option for a user-defined variable name enasbles the option of parallel processing by supporting multi-instance variable qualifiers.
+Adding this option for a user-defined variable name enables the option of parallel processing by supporting multi-instance variable qualifiers.
+  - This parameter supports up to 435 characters to allow for a multi-instance Dynamic Variable name with long job or schedule qualifiers.

 :::tip Constraint
 The Variable used in the VARNAM parameter must be a type-V Dynamic Variable.
 Type-L variables (for LDA manipulation) cannot be used.